 Fauna & Flora

-Here we can see species endemic to the Azores that are considered World Heritage Sites by UNESCO, such as:
+Here, we can see species endemic to the Azores, which UNESCO considers World Heritage Sites, such as:

 - Heather (Erica Azorica);